 The first of these is a judicial listening series, created in partnership with the the Arkansas Administrative Office of the Courts and funded by $20,000 from the Winthrop Rockefeller Foundation.
 In spring 2022, there will be five judicial engagement events throughout the state and in central Arkansas.
 These events will bring together judges and community members to discuss how the judicial system impacts community members’ lives.

 Increasing Diversity in Law School and the Legal Profession

-Bowen currently has existing pipeline programs with two Arkansas historically black colleges and universities – the University of Arkansas at Pine Bluff and Philander Smith College.
-The law school recently received a $25,000 grant from the Building Black Communities Fund, coordinated by the Arkansas Community Foundation and the Arkansas Black Philanthropy Collaborative, to create and implement a law school pipeline program that will include an LSAT prep course as well as prospective student visits to the law school to sit in on classes and learn how to navigate the law school application process.
+Bowen currently has existing pathway programs with two Arkansas historically black colleges and universities – the University of Arkansas at Pine Bluff and Philander Smith College.
+The law school recently received a $25,000 grant from the Building Black Communities Fund, coordinated by the Arkansas Community Foundation and the Arkansas Black Philanthropy Collaborative, to create and implement a law school pathway program that will include an LSAT prep course as well as prospective student visits to the law school to sit in on classes and learn how to navigate the law school application process.

 An advisory group of leaders, policy makers, and criminal justice experts from across the state representing a range of perspectives and experiences will support the Center’s work.
 In addition, the Center with stakeholders across the state, including the legal and law enforcement communities, academics, students, and community members, in developing research tools.

 Research fellowships, such as the newly created Sam Reeves Racial Justice and Criminal Justice Reform Fellowship, will provide stipends for student researchers.